 Nuts such as almonds and pecans may not die, but they won’t fill out completely.
 It’s best to avoid trees that may prove a disappointment and grow those that have a proven record of success.
-So what nut trees grow in Zone 5?
+So, what nut trees grow in Zone 5?

 Here are some of the best nut trees for zone 5 regions:

 Hickory – Hickory nuts grow on trees similar to walnut trees.
-They do quite well in zone 5, but the taste isn’t as good as that of other nuts, and it’s difficult to shell.
+They do quite well in zone 5, but the taste isn’t as good as that of other nuts, and they’re difficult to shell.
 The hican is a cross between a hickory and pecan.
 It has a better flavor and is easier to shell than a hickory.

 Hazelnut – Hazelnuts grow on shrubs rather than trees.
 This 10 foot (3 m.) shrub is an asset to the landscape.
 The leaves have a brilliant, orange-red color in fall, and one variety, the contorted hazelnut, has crooked branches that add interest in winter after the leaves have fallen.